 Soothing Ourselves First

-I was a total wild child.
+Growing up on the beach in Marin county, I was a total wild child.
 With three older brothers to look up to and model my behavior after, I didn’t have a chance to ever fit the mold that nice little girls were expected to fit into.
 Thank God.
 Instead, I liked to rub yogurt in my hair, wear sweatpants and tie-dye shirts that hardly fit over my belly and put my hands down my pants whenever I watched TV.
 Picture a messy haired hippie version of Al Bundy at three years old.
 In most of the pictures of me I’m flashing my underwear or belting out songs 3 inches away from the camera.
 I absolutely love this girl, but not everyone else knew what to do with her.

 I was kicked out of preschool for not taking naps and for starting a revolution by getting other kids to not sleep.
 My parents’ friends confronted them with their concerns when my extreme behavior persisted.
 They wanted me to be obedient and put on medication before I was 10.
 I’m lucky my parents didn’t and instead gave me the space to live freely.
 I wandered the dirt paths of the beach community I grew up in, barefooted and with a stick to poke dead animals.
 I carried on roughhousing with my brothers and loudly expressing myself to basically anybody I knew, including my grandpa who I told was a pain in the ass when he tried to tell me what to do.
 I know my parents struggled with embarrassment, ambivalence about what was right and external judgments along the way.